 A permanency plan will be presented to the judge, and the court will be asked to approve any plans of service set into motion and offered to you at the prior hearing.
 There are essentially two permanency goals better outlined at the status hearing: a primary permanency goal and a concurrent permanency goal.
 The primary permanency goal is one that CPS would most like to see occur, and a concurrent permanency goal is a second-place finisher as far as outcomes they would like to see occur if the primary goal cannot be reached.

 Broadly speaking, four permanency goals may apply to your case.
 The first is the most straightforward, that being family reunification.
-Ostensibly, if you meet the requirements of your Service plan, attend any counseling or classes, remedy any deficiencies in your home and take the steps necessary to improve your parenting.
+Ostensibly, if you meet your Service plan requirements, attend any counseling or classes, remedy any deficiencies in your home, and take the steps necessary to improve your parenting.
 Family reunification will be the primary goal of your CPS case.
-You must have shown a willingness and ability to participate in the case process and follow the orders in your temporary orders for this goal to be set up.
+You must have shown a willingness and ability to participate in the case process and follow your temporary orders for this goal to be set up.

-If reunification with you in your home is not the best option for your child in the eyes of CPS, then they may specify that the adoption of your child by a relative or family member would be best.
-Also, persons not related to you may be considered for the adoption role if your case circumstances justify it.
-If adoption is not in the cards for your case, then the agency can ask that a relative or other person be named as a permanent managing conservator of your child.
+If reunification with you in your home is not the best option for your child in the eyes of CPS, they may specify that your child's adoption by a relative or family member would be best.
+Also, persons not related to you may be considered for the adoption role if your circumstances justify it.
+If adoption is not in the cards for your case, the agency can ask that a relative or other person be named a permanent managing conservator of your child.
 This person would hold primary decision-making rights and duties for your child but would not become your child's legal parent through adoption.

 Keep in mind that this status hearing is an opportunity for all the parties to chat with one another to determine if the temporary orders' goals are being met.
 I cannot emphasize enough how the failure to participate in the services required by your temporary orders can relate to your parental rights being terminated or severely restricted.
 If you are this deep into a case, you must play by the rules and follow the temporary orders as best you can.